-In seventh decad – AzhwAr meditating upon emperumAn‘s affection towards him not stopping at him and extending upto his relatives, thinks “this must be due to his great affection towards me” and being very pleased, starts enjoying those qualities of emperumAn that make him pursue AzhwAr and speaks about those divine names of emperumAn that reveal those qualities.
+In the seventh decad – AzhwAr meditating upon emperumAn‘s affection towards him not stopping at him and extending up to his relatives, thinks “this must be due to his great affection towards me” and being very pleased, starts enjoying those qualities of emperumAn which make him pursue AzhwAr and speaks about those divine names of emperumAn which reveal those qualities.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

 - emperumAn‘s partiality towards him which is the cause for such mercy

 - the favour that resulted from such mercy

 - such favour leading to the ultimate result for his relatives

 - the splendour acquired by ISwara due to such accomplishment

 - the dependence on emperumAn’s mercy for such accomplishment

 - emperumAn providing him with pure good intelligence to experience this